Kashishh02/CS230_Portfolio/README.md

 # CS230 Portfolio - Software Design Document
+*A portfolio submission for CS 230, showcasing my software design work for The Gaming Room project.*

 ## Artifact
 This repository contains the software design document created for *The Gaming Room* project.